emilburganov/EmilBurganov/README.md

 - :telescope: Studying web development on my own and in college.

-- :seedling: I am currently learning Vue.
+- :seedling: I am currently learning Vue.js.

 - :zap: I want to get the necessary skills and find a job.